 Negotiations and discussions are ongoing.
-During the quarter, the Receiver sold its position in Minds Eye Entertainment Ltd. and Medicure Inc. In addition, the Receiver divested of partial positions in Cando Contracting Ltd., MS&T and ST Partnership.
-Furthermore, the eZedia Inc. ("eZedia") investment is now considered closed as a result of a Court of Appeal ruling detailed below.
-Cumulatively to March 31, 2008, 24 of the 46 investments within the Crocus portfolio have been realized upon, or are considered closed.
-There are 22 investments remaining.
+During the quarter, the Receiver sold and/or renegotiated its position in Winnipeg Spaghetti Corp., Pasta La Vista, 4767137 Manitoba Ltd. and WWC Ltd. Cumulatively to June 30, 2008, 28 of the

+46 investments within the Crocus portfolio have been realized upon or are considered closed.
+There are 18 investments remaining.

-In summary, since its appointment the Receiver has realized proceeds of approximately \$45.7 million for investments with a June 28, 2005, book value of approximately \$42.3 million representing a recovery of approximately 108%.
-Crocus' carrying value for these investments when it ceased trading in December 2004 was approximately \$77.9 million, which would represent a recovery of approximately 59%.
+In summary, since its appointment the Receiver has realized proceeds of approximately \$46.8 million for investments with a June 28, 2005 book value of approximately \$43.5 million representing a recovery of approximately 108%.
+Crocus' carrying value for these investments when it ceased trading in December 2004 was approximately \$78.4 million, which would represent a recovery of approximately 60%.
 In addition, since its appointment the Receiver has also eliminated exposure on approximately \$2.3 million in guarantees that had been reserved.

 The Receiver remains of the view that the original estimated timetable of approximately five (5) years to deal with the majority of the Crocus portfolio is reasonable.
-The Receiver also continues to remain of the view that the cost would outweigh the benefit in revaluing the portfolio on an ongoing basis given that the Fund is not trading and, accordingly, for the present, the valuation of all remaining investees within the portfolio has been frozen at their June 28, 2005, values.
+The Receiver also continues to remain of the view that the cost would outweigh the benefit in revaluing the portfolio on an ongoing basis given that the Fund is not trading and, accordingly, for the present, the valuation of all remaining investees within the portfolio has been frozen at their June 28, 2005 values.
 The Receiver has in the past and will continue to update investee valuations prior to entering into negotiations for sale.